-My inaugural trip to The Rusinga Cultural Festival was marked by lots of uncertainties to say the least.
+My inaugural trip to The Rusinga Cultural Festival was marked by lots of uncertainties, to say the least.
 Being the high season, getting flights out of Nairobi was quite a doubting task, and even when I got one, as fate would have it, I missed my early morning Safari Link flight to Kisumu.
-The flight departed Nairobi at exactly 7:10am, while I was somewhere in between T-Mall and Wilson airport along Langata Road.
+The flight departed Nairobi at exactly 7:10 am, while I was somewhere in between T-Mall and Wilson airport along Langata Road.
 Talk of poor planning on my part.
-Well, traveling teaches one a thing or two and no safari is ever alike.
+Well, travelling teaches one a thing or two and no safari is ever alike.
 Disappointed, and determined, I choose to scout for another flight, with no much luck.
 Ohh, you should have seen me!!
-Finally after several stops on the various airlines, I finally got one for the following day.
+Finally, after several stops on the various airlines, I got one for the following day.
 Marking the beginning of my tour to the land of the Abasuba people.

-I arrive Rusinga at noon, just in time for the boat races, there is song and dance on the road leading to the Lake where the competition is scheduled to take place.
+I arrive Rusinga at noon, just in time for the boat races, songs and dances along the road leading to the Lake where the competition is scheduled to take place.
 One can feel the excitement in the air.
 Quite an interesting way to be ushered into this spectacular island.
-The boat races are open to both men and women and the community are at hand to cheer their favorite team.
+The boat races are open to both men and women and the community are at hand to cheer their favourite team.
 Everyone is strategically positioned to cheer and experience this year’s races.
-Each team is determined win and when the race is over the Suba warriors entertain us with more song and dance.
+Each team is determined to win and when the race is over the Suba warriors entertain us with more song and dance.

-At the grounds, there are several cultural groups that are preparing to entertain and showcase the Suba culture in this year’s festival.
+At the grounds, several cultural groups are preparing to entertain and showcase the Suba culture in this year’s festival.
 There are all kinds of cultural songs and dances.
-One cannot miss out the meticulous detailed costumes that each group wears.
+One cannot miss out the meticulously detailed costumes that each group wears.
 It’s a way to showcase art and creativity among the dance groups.
 This took me back to my high school days where cultural dances were showcased during the music festival.
 It’s nostalgic to watch each outdo each other is their performances.

 Reading for Leisure: Children too had their space in this event.
 There is a reading tent sponsored by the Goethe Institut (German Cultural Centre) where children are encouraged to read during their free time.
 Wangari The Storyteller was at hand to read several stories to the children.
 Rather a lovely way to occupy the kids as the rest of the folks were engrossed in the Suba community and culture.

-Wrestling competition: These activity is only for entertainment.
+Wrestling competition: This activity is only for entertainment.
 Strong men from the community display their prowess on who’s the toughest of them all.

 Tug of War: The competition of the strongest is showcased on this event that attracts both men and women.